-Jacob Hale Russell is lecturer in law and teaching fellow for Stanford Law School’s LLM Program in Corporate Governance and Practice.
-He is responsible for all aspects of the corporate governance LLM program, including student advising and teaching.
-He teaches the Corporate Governance Colloquium, a seminar on the economic analysis of corporate law, in fall and winter, and Contracts: American Law to advanced degree students in the spring.
+Jacob Hale Russell was lecturer in law and teaching fellow for Stanford Law School’s LLM Program in Corporate Governance and Practice.
+He was responsible for all aspects of the corporate governance LLM program, including student advising and teaching.
+He taught the Corporate Governance Colloquium, a seminar on the economic analysis of corporate law, in fall and winter, and Contracts: American Law to advanced degree students in the spring.
 Previously, Jacob was academic fellow at Stanford’s Rock Center for Corporate Governance.

 Jacob’s research focuses on the application of behavioral law and economics to consumer protection and financial regulation; the retirement industry and pension plans; the governance of mutual funds and institutional investors; and the relationship between regulation and financial crises.